webis-de/small-text/README.md

 ## News

 - **Use Small-Text from the Rubrix User Interface** - July 16th, 2022
-  - We are happy to announce that great team at [rubrix][rubrix] has worked hard to provide a
+  - We are happy to announce that the great team at [rubrix][rubrix] has worked hard to provide a
     comprehensive [tutorial on how to use small-text from within the rubrix user interface][rubrix_al_tutorial].

 - **Version 1.0.0** ([v1.0.0][changelog_1.0.0]) - June 13, 2022